Shares of Great Western Bancorp fall in debut

-(Reuters) - Shares of U.S. regional lender Great Western Bancorp Inc (GWB.N) fell about 3 percent in their market debut on Wednesday, valuing the unit of National Australia Bank Ltd (NAB.AX) at about $1 billion.
+Oct 15 (Reuters) - Shares of U.S. regional lender Great Western Bancorp Inc fell about 3 percent in their market debut on Wednesday, valuing the unit of National Australia Bank Ltd at about $1 billion.

 The stock opened at $18 and touched a low of $17.53 in early trading on the New York Stock Exchange.
 The U.S. stock market opened lower.